↑

 Best Christmas Towns In The Midwest

-If you have plans to travel around the Midwest this year, check out some of the best Christmas cities to visit during the holidays, and make plans to visit at least one!
-Before I can hit the road and start checking these towns and cities off my list, I’m stopping to fuel up on gas and snacks for the road.
+If you plan to travel around the Midwest this year, check out some of the best Christmas cities to visit during the holidays and plan to visit at least one!

 best places for Christmas decor